rigetti/pyquil/CONTRIBUTING.md

 ### Running the Tests

 We use `pytest` to run the pyQuil unit tests.
-These are run automatically on Python 3.7 and 3.8 as part of the CI pipeline.
-But, you can run them yourself locally as well.
+These are run automatically on Python 3.7 and 3.8 as part of the CI pipeline, but you can run them yourself locally as well.
 Many of the tests depend on having running QVM and quilc servers.
 To start them, run each of the following in a separate terminal window: